ochofer/ochofer.github.io/_pages/cv.md

 * Co-author.
 "Polarising punchlines: The influence of intergroup humour on partisan affective polarisation." *Revise and resubmit, Political Studies.*

 **In preparation**
 * Sole-authored.
 "Downloading polarisation: Online information consumption and political affective polarisation in the UK."
-Target submission: summer 2026.
 * Sole-authored.
 "Good neighbours?
 Neighbourhood segregation and attitudes toward immigration in the UK."
-Target submission: summer 2026.
 * Lead author.
 "Breaking the ice: The impact of humorous communication on climate change attitudes and political participation."
 ESRC humour project.
 * Co-author. "'OK Boomer': The influence of humour on intergenerational hostility and polarisation."
 ESRC humour project.
 * Lead author.
 "Ecological and economic cost of terror: The impact of terrorist attacks on London commuting patterns."